Birkbeck Fells

 Birkbeck Fells is a township located in part of the parishes of Crosby Ravensworth, Orton and Shap in the historic county of Westmorland.
-(Note: variant historical spellings include Birbeck, Bibreke, Bridlake) It is a large mountainous district, and was described in the mid nineteenth century as containing around thirty scattered houses.
+(Note: Variant historical spellings of Birkbeck include Birbeck, Bibreke, Bridlake) It is a large mountainous district, and was described in the mid nineteenth century as containing around thirty scattered houses.
+The area is drained by Birk Beck and Bretherdale Beck, both of which are tributaries of the River Lune.